Why You Should Have a Home Sauna for Better Health

 I, like many health experts believe much of this is due to the toxic environment we inhabit in our homes and workplaces, be it indoors or outdoors.

-I teach people how to properly clean up their living and work environments but how do you clean up the excess that which we can’t control?
+I teach people how to clean up their living and work environments but how do you clean up the excess that which we can’t control?

 The answer is saunas.